Beam me to the beach Scotty and don’t forget my notebook!

 “Yes, BUT!”

 There were a few “aha!” moments for me during the conference, but two personal stories inspired me in particular.
 One story was that of a young Hungarian woman who all her life dreamed of traveling to Argentina to attend a tango course there.
-She had never traveled in her life and from a financial point of view, a long distance journey seemed almost impossible.
+She had never traveled in her life and from a financial point of view, a long-distance journey seemed almost impossible.
 Family and friends smiled at her dream and told her: “Maybe one day you’ll find a wealthy man to marry you and fly there with you.”
 But she didn’t want to wait for the prince on the white horse.
 Like every human being, she had her “Yes, BUT” moments: “Yes, BUT how is that supposed to work without money,” “Yes, BUT your family says it’s not realistic.”
 “Yes, BUT even if you can pay for the flight at some point, how do you get there,” or “Yes, BUT you don’t even know the language.”

 She struggled in this state for years until one day while casually browsing a bookstore, a book on visualization fell into her hand.
 She took advantage of this technique and imagined how she had already achieved her dream and was in Argentina.
 Visualization had the positive effect of making her more proactive: she researched flights and accommodations for the very first time in her life.
 This was in stark contrast to before when the idea seemed so absurd to her that she just sat there passively without taking action.
 So she found a lot of flights, but they were still over her budget as an office assistant.
 A while later, her boss informed her that she had been inadvertently overcharged for taxes and that she would get the money back.
 The reimbursement was slightly more than the airfare.
 That was her open door.
-She saw it as a sign, quit her job and flew to Argentina.
+She saw it as a sign, quit her job, and flew to Argentina.
 During her stay there, more and more doors opened for her professionally, and she even made it to the National Geographic with her travel pictures.

 The Failed Dream

 The second story was that of a young German filmmaker who fell into depression after graduating from school.
-He had the feeling that with the end of his school days, the seriousness of life would begin and the fun would stop.
+He had the feeling that at the end of his school days, the seriousness of life would begin and the fun would stop.
 He suddenly felt like an adult.
 He decided to start an apprenticeship in media.
 During this time he met his instructor who became his role model.
-The over 50-year-old had a long-awaited dream to retire early and travel the world with his wife in his mobile home.
-The apprentice found this dream “cool” and thought to himself, “that will be the meaning of my life: work extremely hard, put money aside, and finally enjoy life and travel”.
+The over-50-year-old had a long-awaited dream to retire early and travel the world with his wife in his mobile home.
+The apprentice found this dream “cool” and thought to himself, “That will be the meaning of my life: work extremely hard, put money aside, and finally enjoy life and travel”.
 Then all of a sudden, a few months before his early retirement, his instructor died of a heart attack.
 This tragic event shook up the young man and made him realize that he should start enjoying life as soon as possible, because there may not be a tomorrow.
-So he started his own business to be able to work from everywhere and started to travel the world.
+So he started his own business to be able to work from anywhere and started to travel the world.
 Today he is a successful filmmaker and blogger and travels to the most beautiful places you can only imagine.

 Moments Of Change